varkaria/guweb/README.md

 Using native async/await syntax written on top of [Quart](https://github.com/pgjones/quart) and [cmyui's multipurpose library](https://github.com/cmyui/cmyui_pkg), guweb achieves flexability, cleanliness, and efficiency not seen in other frontend implementations - all while maintaining the simplicity of Python.

-A primary goal of guweb is to keep our codebase a developer-friendly API, so that programming remains about the logic and ideas, rather than the code itself.

-Varkaria and I are mainly writing this.
-Varkaria handles the design aspect of the frontend, making it responsive and snappy for mobile users, while I handle the backend, making sure it's easy to modify in every aspect as well as well as make it as efficent as possible.

-guweb has come a long way, going from [this](https://github.com/Yo-ru/old-guweb), to what you see now.
-It's in quite the usuable state.
-We now have a fully implemented session authentication system allowing users to have a more interpersonal experience, leaderboards supported all mods and modes available within the gulag stack, a automated documentation system featuring markdown support, user profiles featuring every single statistic a player would need from score UR to rank graphs*, and a admin panel allowing for easy management of the gulag instance and it's users*.
-If you are curious on how far we have gotten, check out our [projects](https://github.com/Yo-ru/guweb/projects), you can see what we have done and what we are about to complete.

-`* a feature that is in development or coming soon.`

 Requirements
 ------